Welcome to the Puppet Community!

 Subscribers only

 - Only subscribers can post to our mailing lists.
-If you would like to contribute to our mailing lists, we think it is only fair that you be a subscriber.
+If you would like to contribute to our mailing lists, we believe it is only fair that you become a subscriber.
 Note: If you want to participate only occasionally, you can subscribe to a list and set your email options to digest or no mail and read the web archives when you want to catch up.

 - To reduce spam, we may moderate posts from new mailing list users.
 If your message doesn’t appear right away, please be patient and give us a little time to respond to the list moderation requests.